IceSandwich/IceToolbag/README.md

 Like its name, this toolbag should contain lots of things but not now.

-This addon is made for private use.
+This addon is made for personal use.
 I'm glad if it can help you.

 ## Notice :bell:

-**This addon is still in develop.
+**This addon is still in develop and not ready for production.
 Some feature may not work properly.
-Current version: 0.0.1 alpha**
+Current version: 0.0.2 alpha**

 ## Features :flags: